 It’s a good reason to put mayo on your grilled cheese sandwiches in preference to butter.

-What’s The Boiling Point Of Mayonnaise?
+What’s The Boiling Point?

 Mayonnaise would boil at the boiling point of the cooking oil that it’s based on – around 570 degrees Fahrenheit.